 Tuesday’s Houston Chronicle, on the front page above the fold, proclaimed “Biden puts climate at top of list.”
 Among his 17 planned executive actions for the first day in office, President Biden intended to sign a petition to rejoin the Paris climate accord.
 However, with the political turmoil and civic unrest in the nation’s capital, we wondered whether we would be able to celebrate such an action today–and what we would write about if his plans were foiled.

 Happily, we did not have to resort to talking about Squirrel Appreciation Day.*

 Mr. Biden’s activities today included several executive orders to address the “immediate priorities” relating to the COVID-19 pandemic, economic relief, climate change, racial equity and civil rights, immigration, and America’s standing in the world.
 The third order that he signed was to accept the article and clauses of the Paris Climate Agreement.
 (Other environmental actions pertain to public health, science, Keystone XL pipeline, oil and gas leases in the Arctic National Wildlife Refuge, construction of the border wall, equity–and more to come.)
 We look forward to seeing more environmental actions and initiatives from the current administration.

 * Squirrel Appreciation Day is January 21.
 Did you know fox squirrel, gray squirrel, and flying squirrel are all found in the Houston area?
 If you are in need of an anodyne to recent events (and most of 2020), check out this squirrel video by Mark Rober, Youtube sensation and co-founder of #teamtrees environmental fundraiser, which has raised money to plant 20 million trees in partnership with the National Arbor Day Foundation and others.

-Please scroll down to read notes from our member organizations and the community.
+Please scroll down to read about public engagement opportunities and notes from our member organizations and the community.